 "The reason we're so focused on perishable food is that we're providing nutrition to the diets of people who are surviving on processed food," Labriola says.
 "We're breaking the cycle and hope that some of the health benefits of fresh food will start to kick in."

 Since the first delivery was made in 2004, the group has "rescued" more than 8.7 million pounds of food, which they figure would be enough to provide more than 7.25 million meals.
 Last year alone, the group delivered 1.53 million pounds of food, which was enough for more than 1.27 million meals.
 Labriola puts that in context, pointing out that if you were put those 1.27 million recipients on I-285, they’d circle Atlanta 22 times.
 September 2018 was the 18th consecutive month the group rescued more than 125,000 pounds of food.

 Because the concept has been so successful, they've been approached by groups in other places wanting to start similar programs in their communities.
 Labriola sees no reason why the program can't easily be adopted anywhere.
 After all, food waste and hunger are universal problems and this solution, he says, is a simple, effective one.
 He rattles off a list of food waste and hunger statistics:

 - 40 percent of the food produced in this country never gets consumed.

 - The average annual cost per household of food that gets thrown out is $650.

-- Just in Georgia, 20 percent of people in the state live in a food-insecure environment, meaning they're not sure when they're going to eat next.
+- Just in Georgia, one in six people in the state live in a food-insecure environment, meaning they're not sure when they're going to eat next.